vrmeet/thexr/DO_THIS_NEXT.md

 - create procedural (deterministically random), embellishment of environments
-  - e.g., create trees, grass, rocks, continuously when you go near a place

-handle joining and leaving a space separately then joining a space channel
- - and turn joining and leaving a space into explicit events

-- frontend:
-    1) js -> signalHub -> channel.push
-    2) graphQL -> mutation -> command
-    - folder of command interfaces/types
-    - folder of event interfaces/types

-Both can send a command struct to a handler
-  - multiple function heads {command_name, payload} -> {event_name, payload}
-  - persist events to DB
-  - create snapshots every X events
-  - doesn't need type, just pattern match on the value in the tuple to create snapshot

-use quaternion_rotation every where store as array everywhere

-send all updates via events, including member join, member leave, mic mutes, entity creation

-create a web page for viewing list of events remove id from list of events, remove inserted at and updated at
+  - e.g., create trees, grass, rocks, continuously when you go near a place create a web page for viewing list of events remove id from list of events, remove inserted at and updated at

-create a snap shot mechanism so can load prior state quickly, and without member movements

-context has api for commands:
-  member_join_space
-  member_move
-  member_mute
-  ...

-The context creates the event -> sends to the space genserver
-  - genserver forward them to queued_broadcaster (producer)
-  -

-Use genstage consumer that subscribes to the producer (above), and write to a db

 genserver - appends the event to a log
   - first in memory